IBM/CodeEngine/serverless-fleets/tutorials/inferencing/README.md

 ### Step 3 - Review the commands

-Review the `commands.jsonl` which defines the tasks to run the docling command and arguments for each of the pdfs.
+Review the `commands.jsonl` and accordingly the `commands_h100.jsonl` which defines the tasks to run the python application for each of the batches.
 The commands assume that the `/input` directory is mounted from the `inferencing` folder of the input COS bucket.

 ```
 cd tutorials/inferencing